Cold War History (journal)

 Cold War History is a quarterly peer-reviewed academic journal covering the history of the Cold War.
 It was established in 2000 and is published by Routledge.
-The editors-in-chief are Bastiaan Bouwman (London School of Economics and Political Science) and Lindsay Aqui (University of London).
+The Managing Editors are Harriet Solomon (London School of Economics and Political Science) and Mina Rigby-Thompson (University of London).

 The journal is abstracted and indexed in America: History and Life, CSA Worldwide Political Science Abstracts, Historical Abstracts, International Bibliography of the Social Sciences, Arts & Humanities Citation Index, and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2014 impact factor of 0.357.